gesu001/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

 ![Work-Day-Scheduler](./assets/image/work-day-scheduler%20screenshot.png)

 ## Description

-This code quiz application can help web developer to test their knowleges about the HTML, CSS and JavaScript.
+This Work-Day-Scheduler application aims to assist scheduling tasks for each hour from 9am to 5 pm.

 ## Technologies Used